-To: Alta Vista Hospital 104 Legion Drive From: Director of Nursing Department ě .
-Luna Community College Las Vegas, NM 87701 366 Luna Drive Las Vegas, NM 87701 (Student) is to obtain a urine drug screen, and a blood alco scree en, and/or serum alcohol testing with proper chain of custod y.
+To: Alta Vista Hospital 104 Legion Drive From: Director of Nursing Department Luna Community College Las Vegas, NM 87701 366 Luna Drive Las vegas, Nivi 67701 Las Vegas, NM 87701 (Student) is to obtain a urine drug screen, and a blood alcohol scree en, and/or serum alcohol testing w y.
 Results of the tests are to be marked "Confidential" and are to be sent to , Director of Nursing Department.
-Instri uctor/Administrator Date/Time
+Instru uctor/Administrator Date/Time